Intensive 20 month course providing pre-registration training in dietetics for science graduates.

 Diet and Disease

-This module builds on the concepts developed in module NUT814 Applied Nutrition in semester 1, and provides an integrated study of the role of diet therapy in the treatment of disease.
-It explores the rationale for and application of dietary modifications for patients with specific diseases and the means of evaluating dietary treatments.
-This knowledge is integrated with an understanding of the medical aspects of common disease states.
+This module builds on the concepts developed in module NUT801 Applied Nutrition in semester 1, and provides an integrated study of the role of diet and nutrition interventions in the treatment and management of disease.
+It explores the rationale for and application of dietary interventions for service users with specific diseases and the means of evaluating dietary and health outcomes.
+This knowledge is integrated with an understanding of the medical aspects of common disease states

 Public Health and Nutrition Behaviour